Posts

 Image

-Process Flow to Sort by Color in Excel (Based on Given Data) Sorting data by color in Excel allows you to group rows with similar formatting, making it easier to analyze.
+Process Flow to Sort by Color in Excel Sorting data by color in Excel allows you to group rows with similar formatting, making it easier to analyze.
 Follow these steps to sort the data based on the row colors seen in the provided dataset.
 Step 1: Open Your Excel File Open the Excel file containing your dataset.
 Ensure the table has colored rows (like blue and gray in your case).
 Step 2: Select the Data Range Click anywhere inside the table.
 If needed, manually select the entire data range including column headers (e.g., A1:H5 ).
 Step 3: Open the Sort Dialog Box Option 1: Using the Data Tab Go to the Data tab on the ribbon.
 Click on Sort (or press Alt + D + S for shortcut).
 Option 2: Using the Home Tab Navigate to the Home tab.
 Click Sort & Filter > Custom Sort .
 Step 4: Apply Sorting by Color In the Sort window, under the Column section, select the column based on which you want to sort (e.g., SL or Name ).
-Under Sort On , select Cell Color ...
+Under Sort On , select Cell Color .
+Under Order , ...

 Go To Special